MaciejKlonicki/Diabetes-Forum/README.md

 - Easy interface of the page.
 - Login and registration system ( on works )
 - Contact form to send an email to the page administration.
+- Admin and User role.
+- More options available for admin than user.
+- JWT Token applied.
+- Spring security applied.